muri11as/Tails-and-TUF/Metadata production/README.md

 These Scripts are to be used to produce TUF metadata offline, and then uploaded/copied to the TUF server.

 	To generate new keys:
+		Run generateKeyStore.py
-	Run: generateKeystore.py path/to/keyconfig.txt
+			python generateKeystore.py path/to/keyconfig.txt
 		NOTE: Use Above instructions to setup your keyconfig.txt file.

 	To generate a new Repository:

+		Run generateMetadata.py
-  Run: generateMetadata.py path/to/repoconfig.txt
+			python generateMetadata.py path/to/repoconfig.txt
-    **Remember to store your Root Private Key(s) somewhere OFFLINE.**
+		Remember to store your Root Private Key(s) somewhere OFFLINE.
 		NOTE: Use Above instructions to setup your repoconfig.txt file.

 	To make a "Live" copy of your metadata after production is finished:

+		Run copyToRepository.py
-  Run: copyToRepository.py path/to/copyconfig.txt
+			python copyToRepository.py path/to/copyconfig.txt
-    **This is used to create a final copy of your metadata and you can then upload to your TUF server** -Change copyconfig.txt
+    This is used to create a final copy of your metadata and you can then upload to your TUF server -Change copyconfig.txt
 			COPYCONFIG.TXT:
 				PATHTO.STAGED: Where your metadata.staged foler is located.
 				PATHTOLIVE: Where you want your live metadata folder to go (server?).

 Our TUF Metadata is relatively small and efficient.
 It contains our updates.yml (Update Description File) as a target, as well as the
 Target files (either IUK, or full ISO) and the URL's from where they can be downloaded.